Lying Down Procedure

 Most people love using this as they feel so good afterwards!

-NB: Lying Down and Pregnancy
+NB: Avoid the Lying Down Procedure in late Pregnancy

 It is best not to do this procedure for any more than brief moments, if you are over 28 weeks pregnant.
-This is to protect the baby from the mother’s organs causing a downwards pressure.
-All the AT thinking can be used whilst lying on your side and Wall Work can be a useful substitute you can try.
+This is to protect the baby from the mother’s organs causing potentially a downwards pressure.
+All the AT thinking can be used whilst lying on your side and practising Wall Work can be a useful substitute you can try.

 Further information about using the Lying Down Procedure.